KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Significance:**

-As Ganyu’s Trail of Qilin is capable of properly taunting just about every single enemy in the game it will prove to be a highly valuable asset in crowd control for Ganyu players, especially in melt comps due to it attracting enemies near Xiangling’s Guoba, along with being a major asset for abyss 11-2.
+As Ganyu’s Trail of Qilin is capable of properly taunting just about every single enemy in the game it will prove to be a highly valuable asset in crowd control for Ganyu players, especially in Melt comps due to it attracting enemies near Xiangling’s Guoba, along with being a major asset for abyss 11-2.

 ### Ganyu Construct Height Placement Shenanigans